Mike-Wilkins/UK-NI-Property-Prices/README.md

 - We would like to see a visualisation of the property trend prices across numerous years and have the ability to dynamically focus in on selected time periods.
 - The visualisation should provide a means of filtering trends in data by categorizing the regions by Country, County, City, Borough and Town.
 - We would like to see a breakdown of the property types (Detached, Semi-detached, Terraced and Flats) for each selected time period/region.
+- The dashboard should clearly show the percentage property price increase between each time period.

 ## Data Source
 - https://www.kaggle.com/datasets/fabianwhitaker/uk-regional-property-data